Patricia1019/Patricia1019.github.io/_pages/about.md

 ------

  * Scholarship for Acacademic Excellence, Tsinghua University
- * Scholarship for Science and Technology Excellence, Tsinghua University
+ * Scholarship for Science&Technology Excellence, Tsinghua University
  * Third Price in The Challenge Cup, Tsinghua University
  * Third Prize in the Electronics Design Competition, Tsinghua University